OPEN HOUSE - JUNE 28, 2017

 - learn more about the project and view artist’s renderings

 - learn about construction schedule and hear next steps

 - meet the project team, share comments and ask questions

 On December 7, 2014, a significant rockslide occurred in the Seymour River Canyon approximately one kilometre north of Riverside Drive.
 This rockslide partially blocked the Seymour River and increased the water level upstream, flooding area trails and the Twin Bridge.
 For safety purposes, a number of trails were closed and the bridge was removed.

 Present day Twin Bridge 2014

-- a pedestrian bridge across the Seymour River,
+- Construction of a new pedestrian bridge near the former Twin Bridge across the Seymour River

-- a vehicular bridge for maintenance/operations access at Riverside Drive,
+- Construction of a new single-lane vehicular bridge for Metro Vancouver operations access at Riverside Drive

 Public Open House

 Metro Vancouver held two public meetings in 2015 and 2016 to discuss options for building new trail connections, to collect input on the LSCR Trail Strategic Plan and LSCR programs, and to establish a long-range plan for a new pedestrian bridge across Seymour River in the Lower Seymour Conservation Reserve (LSCR).